Diversified Healthcare Trust (DHC) Shares Down Despite Recent Market Volatility

 DHC’s Market Performance

-DHC stock saw an increase of -6.33% in the past week, with a monthly gain of 101.29% and a quarterly increase of 85.67%.
-The volatility ratio for the week is 10.08%, and the volatility levels for the last 30 days are 13.50% for Diversified Healthcare Trust (DHC).
-The simple moving average for the last 20 days is 7.98% for DHC stock, with a simple moving average of 9.22% for the last 200 days.
+The stock of Diversified Healthcare Trust (DHC) has seen a -20.94% decrease in the past week, with a 53.07% rise in the past month, and a 97.66% gain in the past quarter.
+The volatility ratio for the week is 9.73%, and the volatility levels for the past 30 days are at 13.16% for DHC.
+The simple moving average for the last 20 days is -13.33% for DHC stock, with a simple moving average of -0.31% for the last 200 days.

 Analysts’ Opinion of DHC